tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 be compressed with the Brotli compression algorithm as defined in [RFC7932].

-If the received CompressedCertificate message cannot be decompressed, the connection MUST be tore down with the "bad_certificate" alert.
+If the received CompressedCertificate message cannot be decompressed, the connection MUST be torn down with the "bad_certificate" alert.

 If the format of the Certificate message is altered using the server_certificate_type extension [RFC7250], the resulting altered message is